BourneID7/project-2/README.md

 UpStream is a movie watchlist app that allows users to search for movies, add them to a watchlist, mark a movie as watched, and write a review.

+## Getting Started
+To start the app on a development server clone the repo and run npm install.
+Then use the schema.sql file to create the database in MySQL Workbench.
+Run npm start to start up the development server.

+### Prerequisites
+Sign up for an API key from OMBD: https://www.omdbapi.com/apikey.aspx and add to .env file as omdb_Key=[your key].

 ## Technology Used:
 * API: OMDB
 * Node JS